getgud-io/cpp-getgud-sdk/README.md

 bool gameEnded = GetGudSdk::MarkEndGame(gameGuid);
 ```

-Closing and disposing the SDK:
+Close and Dispose of the SDK:

 ```cpp
 GetGudSdk::Dispose();